 That’s right!
 Picton is one of the very few places in the entire world where you can do that without harming them.
 Use the opportunity to observe the dolphins in their natural environment and not some small water tank in a 5-star hotel resort.
 Even David Attenborough would approve!

 The official tourism site for the Marlborough region is a well of information about short walks in this region.
 Make sure to take advantage of the crisp air and sunshine and pick a few walks to feed your soul.

 If you are a wine lover chances are you have heard of the Marlborough region and its famous wineries.
 This part of New Zealand is blessed with perfect conditions for grape cultivation and produces over 75% of New Zealand’s wine!
 There are plenty of tours to choose from for all budgets.

 Take the Queen Charlotte Scenic Drive

-The road links Picton to Havelock and it has made onto my list of the top 10 scenic roads on the South Island of New Zealand.
-This 40 kilometre long and windy drive will take you through numerous bays and viewpoints of the Marlborough sounds.
+The road links Picton to Havelock and it has made it onto my list of the top 10 scenic roads on the South Island of New Zealand.
+This 40-kilometer-long and windy drive will take you through numerous bays and viewpoints of the Marlborough sounds.
 You can learn more about it here.

 Day 17-19: Abel Tasman National Park & Golden Bay